-A trade mark is not a business name nor company or domain name
+A trade mark is not a business name, company name or domain name

-A common misconception is that a trade mark is the same thing as a business name, company name, domain name or even a design.
-It is not.
+A common misconception is that a trade mark is the same thing as a business name, company name or domain name.
+It’s not.

-Founded by Bec Derrington in order to connect journalists with potential sources, she explained to IP Australia: 'When I first started I thought registering my domain name would be enough, but I soon realised that would not protect me if someone else wanted to use the name SourceBottle®.
-All I'd done was ensure they just couldn't use the same domain address.
+Founded by Bec Derrington in order to connect journalists with potential sources, Australian business SourceBottle® is a good example of this common misconception.
+She explained to us: 'When I first started I thought registering my domain name would be enough, but I soon realised that would not protect me if someone else wanted to use the same name.
+All I'd done was secured the web URL.
 This meant I needed to register the trade mark for my business, SourceBottle®.
 I used a trade mark attorney to manage the process, who was able to determine the right classes under which to register the mark.'

-Soon after Derrington launched the business nationally she realised she wanted to expand it globally.
-But she discovered that a martial arts studio owned the 'sourcebottle.com' domain name (she had sourcebottle.com).
-Thankfully, they had not sought to register the trade mark in any international markets, so she could register the trade mark internationally without any opposition, and managed to buy the 'sourcebottle.com' domain from the studio as well.
+Soon after Derrington launched the business nationally she decided to expand globally.
+But she soon discovered that a martial arts studio owned the 'sourcebottle.com' domain name (she had sourcebottle.com.au).
+Thankfully, they had not sought to register the trade mark in any international markets, so she could register the trade mark internationally without any opposition.
+She also managed to buy the 'sourcebottle.com' domain from the studio as well.